What Do I Need to Provide to File Chapter 13?

 In order to complete and file a wager earner’s plan, you must provide the following information:

-- A list and some background detail on all creditors (amount owed, date incurred)
+- A list and some background details on all creditors (amount owed, date incurred)

 - A detailed list of your monthly living expenses, i.e., food, clothing, shelter, utilities, taxes, transportation, medicine, etc.